Tongo Tongo ambush: Ambush

 Wright got in the SUV and began to slowly drive south while Black and Jeremiah Johnson ran alongside, continuing suppressive fire at the enemy while under heavy fire.
 After passing the colored smoke, Black ran and took cover behind a nearby tree while Jeremiah Johnson fired over the hood of the vehicle towards the tree line.
 As they continued their movement towards the south under fire, Jeremiah Johnson fell to the ground, leaving him exposed to enemy fire.
 Wright immediately backed up the SUV to bring him into cover.
 Simultaneously, Black was slightly ahead of the SUV and was hit by small arms fire, killing him instantly.
 Jeremiah Johnson regained his footing and ran to Black, checking for wounds.
 Wright exited the halted vehicle, looked toward the enemy and then dragged Black into cover.
 The two remained with Black's body and further assessed his wounds.

 Eventually, as enemy combatants pushed forward, they hastily abandoned their position.
 Approximately 85 m southwest of the SUV, Jeremiah Johnson was hit by enemy fire and collapsed; Wright stopped running and returned to Jeremiah Johnson's position.
 Wright continued to engage the enemy until incapacitated by enemy fire.
 Wright and Jeremiah Johnson were shot multiple times at close range by the militants, killing them.

 After initially escaping the ambush site, the American and Nigerien forces established a secondary position.
-Upon realizing Black, Jeremiah Johnson, and Wright were missing, Two team members volunteered to head back to the ambush site in an attempt to locate vehicle three.
+Upon realizing Black, Jeremiah Johnson, and Wright were missing, Two team members volunteered to head back to the ambush site in an attempt to locate vehicle there.
 As they advanced toward the ambush site they engaged and killed several militants before retreating to a safe position due to overwhelming fire.
 At this point two additional team members would head back toward the initial ambush site to help locate the missing teammates.